Igor-Ivaniuk/DevEnvSetup/README.md

 ## Tools to install
 ### Homebrew
 https://brew.sh/

-The rest is installed throug Brew
+The rest is installed through Brew

 Brew upgrade all packages
 ```